vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 43

-23. Referring to the figures for Problem 22 (and described within the same problem), which pair13 corresponds to the largest popula- tion surge, and which pair produces the smallest?
+23. Referring to the figures for Problem 22 (and described within the same problem), which pair13 corresponds to the largest population surge, and which pair produces the smallest?
 Explain your reasoning, consistent with the presentation in the text.

 24. Referring to the figures for Problem 22 (and described within the same problem), which pair44 is most similar to the actual trajectory we witness (i.e., Figure 3.11), and what does this say about the